 What do we Mean by a Futures Contract?

-A futures contract is a legally binding contract that creates an obligation for the concerned parties to trade into an asset at a price, and on a pre-decided date.
+A futures contract is a legally binding contract that creates an obligation for the concerned parties to trade into an asset at a price and on a pre-decided date.
 The market price of the asset at the time of expiry of the contract is not of concern in such contracts.
 The parties to the contract have to settle the trade compulsorily at the price set while entering into the contract.
 Futures contracts are standardized in nature, mentioning the price, quality, and quantity in advance so that traders can trade in them seamlessly on a futures exchange.
-There are many types of futures contracts that we categorize depending upon their underlying asset.
-The most common types of futures contracts are commodities futures, stocks and bonds futures, currency futures, interest rates futures.
+We categorize many types of futures contracts depending upon their underlying asset.
+The most common types of futures contracts are commodities futures, stocks and bonds futures, currency futures, and interest rates futures.